2.6.13 Reason 7 - necessary commitments of self-support

 Grounds for departure under Reason 7

-There can be a reason to change an assessment if there are special circumstances because the capacity of either parent to provide financial support for their child is significantly reduced because of their commitments which are necessary to enable them to support themselves (CSA Act section 117(2)(a)(iii)(A)).
+There can be a reason to change an assessment if the capacity of either parent to provide financial support for their child is significantly reduced because of their commitments which are necessary to enable them to support themselves (section 117(2)(a)(iii)(A)).

 Special circumstances under Reason 7